Download these FREE printable cheat sheets to help you simplify pool maintenance for crystal-clear water.

 A note about snow: A pool cover pump removes water, not snow.
 You don’t want to leave snow sitting on your cover and wait for it to melt because it may turn to ice instead, and then you’ll have an even bigger problem.
 Use a snow removal tool with a non-abrasive foam head that won’t tear the pool cover to gently push snow off your cover to keep it from getting too heavy and causing any damage.
 Learn more about removing snow from your pool cover.

 If you can splurge, an automatic cover pump is a worthwhile investment.
-If you’re saving, a manual cover pump will still get the job done, just with a little more effort on your part.
+If you’re saving, a manual cover pump will still get the job done, just with a little more effort.

 If you choose a manual pump, you won’t have to stand outside with a hose on your pool cover, pumping a lever up and down to remove the water yourself.